 Note: I get commissions for purchases made through links in this post.

-Champion makes more than one dual fuel inverter generator.
-In this article, we’ll look at two models that are very close to each other size-wise and spec-wise – the Champion 3400W and the Champion 3500W dual fuel inverter generators.
+Champion Power Equipment makes more than one dual fuel inverter generator.
+In this article, we’ll look at two models that are very close to each other size-wise and spec-wise – the Champion 3400W and the Champion dual fuel 3500W inverter generators.